stacker-ventures/apy-subgraph/README.md

 This project holds a subgraph that is available for query on [The Graph](https://thegraph.com/).
 Access to the hosted data is enabled via GraphQL.

+This is the subgraph source code, which contains the subgraph manifest and the `mappers` code.
+The way [The Graph](https://thegraph.com/) is by using subgraph to index data.
+The service listens to the events emitted by the defined contracts in the manifest, and based on the coded configuration, it will handle the events via the mappers in the `src/mapping.ts` file.
+The file will contain a function for each event that the subgraph is configured to listen to.

+The service will store the data that the mappers tell it to store, and it will make it available via GraphQL for querying purposes.

 ## Subgraph Development

 In order to update the current Subgraph, the following steps are to be taken: